The Basic Steps of Creating the Perfect Flow

 - Customer Winback

 - Customer care

 You can filter through them by selecting the relevant categories.
-For instance if you want to segment out all of your Shipping Confirmation and Order Confirmation flows, just check the Order Created and Shipping Confirmation boxes and you will only see the flows, relevant to those two categories.
+For instance if you want to segment out all of your Post Purchase and Customer Care flows, just check the two boxes and you will only see the flows, relevant to those two categories.